-• Offering may be drop-off or taken up by ushers passing the plate.
-Ushers must wear gloves and attendees must maintain social distance while passing the plate using arms fully outstretched.
+Offering may be drop-off or taken up by ushers passing the plate.
+Attendees must maintain social distance while passing the plate using arms fully outstretched.
 Offering receptacles on poles are encouraged.
 If current alternatives are working, we encourage continuance.